kalpshah18/ExtraterrestrialSurfaceLandingDetection/README.md

-# Detecting Unsafe Surfaces on Extraterrestrial Surfaces using Computer Vision
+# Detecting Unsafe Surfaces on Mars  Surfaces using Computer Vision
+We are attempting to determine unsafe surfaces for the Mars Rover to land on using computationally efficient methods in Computer Vision.

+# Part 1: Finding Unsafe Surfaces by Slopes
 This Program tries to mark each pixel with a safety score to detect Cliffs, Shadows, Craters, etc. which are unsafe to land on for a Space Rover.
 We do this using a 2 Step Process:

 - Gradient Scoring